glasgowcompbio/docker-batman/README.md

 docker-batman
 =============

-This docker image provides BATMAN [1] running on top of Ubuntu 16.04 and R-Studio, used for the Bayesian analysis of 1D-NMR data.
-It seems a bit difficult to get BATMAN to compile on the latest OSX version, so I created this container ..
-Also included in this image is Anaconda Python, alongside libraries commonly used for data analysis (numpy, etc.).
+This docker image provides an automated pipeline to infer the concentration of metabolites from 1D-NMR data.
+It's built upon a set of Python script for the pipeline, relying on BATMAN [1] for inference.

 [1] Hao, Jie, et al. "BATMAN—an R package for the automated quantification of metabolites from nuclear magnetic resonance spectra using a Bayesian model."
 Bioinformatics 28.15 (2012): 2088-2090